 It also means non-accepting of gifts of any kind or non-greediness or non-holding through senses or non-covetousness.
 It is the abstention from the inordinate desire towards the material objects.

-Aparigraha should be exercised in the functions of sense organs: Seeing, Hearing, Speaking, Smelling, and Touching.
+One should exercise Non-Possessing with reference to the functions of sense organs: Seeing, Hearing, Speaking, Smelling, and Touching.
 One should not have any attachment in seeing a particular object of vision or hearing music or in any object of sound.
-It should be understood accordingly.
+Besides one should abstain from the objects that give pleasure by foregoing the intention of possessing.

 It may be defined as “the control of one’s tendency to greedily possess things in excess of one’s own requirements and in such a way which is not righteous.”
 It has two aspects.
 The possession of things should not be in a greedy way.
-It should be procured in a righteous manner; it should not go against moral ethics.
-If one or both of the rules are not observed, it is deemed that the rule of Aparigraha is broken.
+Its procurement should be in a righteous manner; it should not go against moral ethics.
+One should observe both the rules, it is deemed that the rule of Aparigraha is broken.

 It is often defined as the non-acceptance of gifts.
 Receiving inappropriate gifts from others is against this virtue.